azuredevcollege/aidevcollege/day2/CognitiveServices/Challenge/CognitiveServices.md

 ### Text-to-Speech

 To use any SDK, you need to first install it.
 In this case we will install the Python Speech SDK.
-Paste the following code in your terminal:
+Paste the following code in your jupyter notebook:

 ```python
 pip install azure-cognitiveservices-speech
 ```

-If you are using a Mac, you might need to run this command first:
+If you are using a Mac, you might need to run this first:

 ```python
 python3 -m pip install --upgrade pip
 ```

-Once the SDK is instally, we can write our code.
-Firstly, create a speech configuration instance:
+Once the SDK is installed, we can write our code.
+Firstly, create a speech configuration instance and import the necessary libraries:

 ```python
 import azure.cognitiveservices.speech as speechsdk # import the speech sdk